microsoft/fluentui/rfcs/react-components/convergence/event-handlers-event-type.md

 - Cons 👎:
   1. The complexity of the callback signature increases.
 Users need to discern the differences between the event argument and the events within the data argument.
   2. Code bloat - as there are many callbacks, maintaining both versions of callbacks can become cumbersome.
 This is a problem that can only be solved in v10.
+But this is less of an issue since this proposal specifies deprecating/replacing the events on an as-needed basis.
   3. there may be a case where generic event is inappropriate.
 For instance, if we can confidently assert that a callback only triggers on keyboard events.
 Although no such cases are identified yet, it remains a potential concern.

 We explored various alternatives, but this particular option stands out as the only secure choice for runtime, and therefore its drawbacks become inconsequential.